 FTSE 100 drops as Fed minutes stoke recovery worries

-Aug 20 (Reuters) - UK shares tracked Asian markets lower on Thursday, as worries mounted over a prolonged economic fallout from the COVID-19 pandemic following the U.S. Federal Reserve's cautious tone on recovery.
+Aug 20 (Reuters) - UK shares tracked Asian markets lower on Thursday, as worries mounted over a prolonged economic fallout from the COVID-19 pandemic after the Federal Reserve struck a cautious tone about the U.S. economic recovery.

-Minutes of the Fed's July 28-29 policy meeting showed policymakers saw a rebound in employment already slowing and that additional "substantial improvement" would depend on the reopening of business activity.
+Minutes from the Fed's July 28-29 policy meeting showed policymakers saw the rebound in employment seen in May and June already slowing with additional "substantial improvement" depending on the reopening of businesses.

-They warned of a highly uncertain path for recovery from the global health crisis that has hammered business activity across the world.
+They warned of a highly uncertain path for recovery from the global health crisis that has hammered economic growth across the world.

+"(Fed) minutes are casting a shadow over markets and underline that any recovery is not going to be a straight line of advances," Markets.com analyst Neil Wilson said.

 (Reporting by Muvija M in Bengaluru; Editing by Subhranshu Sahu)